-The context of RE at AYJS is that of a two form entry Junior School.
-RE is taught and planned specifically for each year group based on the Local Agreed Syllabus YORK SACRE 2016 and 'Understanding Christianity' Units.
+The context of RE at AYJS is that of a mixed form entry Junior School.
+RE is taught and planned specifically for each year group based on the Local Agreed Syllabus YORK SACRE 2021-2026 and 'Understanding Christianity' Units on a two-year rolling program.
 Our school benefits from good links with local churches and the Archbishop's Palace and is supported by visitors of other faiths.